Alecadabra/HCI/README.md

-# Human Computer Interface (Curtin University 2021)
+# Human Computer Interface

-Part of my Computer Science degree at Curtin University.
+Part of my Computer Science degree at Curtin University in 2021.
 My final mark was 88%.

 <table>
   <thead>